placemark/figma-plugin/README.md

 The `build` script will continuously build and update this plugin.

+You can use this plugin locally by going to Plugins → Development → Import plugin from manifest…

 ## Usage

 Create an empty frame in Figma.
 With it selected, start the Placemark plugin.